 Total hip replacement at Animal Trust

-Total hip replacement (THR) is a surgical procedure which involves removal of a dog’s damaged head of the thigh bone (femur) — the ball of the hip and the removal of the malformed hip socket.
-A new socket is inserted into the pelvic bone and the femoral head is replaced with a metal ball which attaches to the thigh bone.
-Hip replacement is considered the gold standard treatment for severe hip disease in dogs as it allows animals to retain a good range of movement and flexibility in the hip joint while eliminating the pain and discomfort which has often been a chronic part of a pet’s life.
+Total hip replacement (THR) is a surgical procedure which involves the removal of the damaged head of the thigh bone (femur) — the ball of the hip and the removal of the malformed or damaged hip socket.
+A new socket is inserted into the pelvic bone and the femoral head is replaced with a metal ball that attaches to the thigh bone.

 - Hip pain